mobieve/mobieve-auth-client-php/README.md

 ## Middleware

-  Two different middleware classes are available.
+  Four different middleware classes are available.

   `MobieveClientAuthMiddleware` is used to ensure that the requester is a Client registered in Mobieve Auth server.

-  `MobieveUserAuthMiddleware`, on the other hand, is used to ensure that the requester is an User registered in Mobieve Auth server and also will create an User copy in this server.
+  `MobieveUserAuthMiddleware`, on the other hand, is used to ensure that the requester is an User registered in Mobieve Auth server.

+  `MobieveUserTeamAuthMiddleware`, is used to ensure thar the request is an User with Team registered in Mobieve Auth server.

+  `MobieveAuthMiddleware`, will only check if token is valid.

   To use Mobieve Middleware layer in order to check incoming requests authorization include following line in Http/Kernel.php: